Directions to the Tori

 Monadnock Room

-Learn to Play Finnish Card Game: Ristiseiska - Katrina Mackey
+Activity: Learn to Play Finnish Card Game: Ristiseiska - Katrina Mackey

 Katrina will teach this card game during FinnFunn Weekend.
 Ristiseiska, Finnish for the seven of clubs, is popular in Finland; it’s a version of Domino.
 She will explain the rudiments of the game, then play a hand with participants who are encouraged to continue the card game in groups of 3-5 throughout the weekend.
 Copies of the rules will be available.
+People who attended the Friday session are invited to continue play during this session

 7:30pm – 9:30pm